Finding any new bumps, moles, warts, or skin tags can be unnerving and it’s not uncommon to quickly move to the idea that it might be cancerous.

 Warts can appear on any area of the body and are caused by viruses in the human papillomavirus (HPV) family.
 There are over 40 different types of HPV and the virus can be transmitted from one person to another by direct or indirect contact.5

-Warts can vary in appearance depending on where they’re located on the body and how thick the skin is in that particular region.
-They can look like a small cauliflower or solid blister— and specific types include common warts, flat warts, pigmented warts, and plantar warts.1
+The common wart can vary in appearance depending on where they’re located on the body and how thick the skin is in that particular region.
+This skin growth can look like a small cauliflower or solid blister— and specific types include common warts, flat warts, pigmented warts, and plantar warts.1

 - Oropharyngeal warts: Coming in different shapes and sizes, these can be found on the tongue, cheek, or oral surfaces.
 Typically, they aren’t painful.